CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-collection-miniviews.md

 In this, `$id` should be replaced by the numerical identifier, the ID, of the collection you want to add a selection to.
 The name of the selection is not in the URL, as it needs to be added to the message body of the HTTP request.
-After a succesful call the ID of the created request is returned.
+After a successful call the ID of the created request is returned.

 ## Available parameters